 Before to proceed, be sure that you have already installed the vital Java extensions in your VS Code IDE.
 Of course ll the VS Code extensions are available in the VS Code Market-Place.

-So, if you haven’t done it yet, all you have to do is just to install the Extension Pack for Java:
+So, if you haven’t done it yet, all you have to do is just to install the Language Support for Java, as well as the Extension Pack for Java:

 Code Navigation Auto Completion Refactoring Code Snippets